zentio/documentation/custom_integration/index.rst

 User Authentication
 ~~~~~~~~~~~~~~~~~~~
 You must use HTTP Basic Authentication for authenticating a user.
-The authentication credentials are the *Basic Auth Username* and *Basic Auth Password* values you provided in the custom integration configuration.
+The authentication credentials are the *Basic Auth Username* and *Basic Auth Password* values you provided in your custom integration configuration.

 Endpoint
 ~~~~~~~~

-You must implement the below endpoint which expects the given *required paramerters*.
+You must implement the below endpoint which expects the below *required paramerters*.

 GET */customers*